-Option One – Get your figures.
+Option One – Get your figures

 Calculate what you can afford to pay per month.
-If you can obtain a personal loan to cover the settlement fee for the monthly cost you can afford, then this could be a great option to avoid repossession and additional fees.
+If you can obtain a personal loan with monthly payments you can afford that will cover the settlement fee, then this could be an option to avoid repossession and additional fees.

-Option Two – Speak to your broker or dealer about ‘trading down’.
+Option Two – Speak to your broker or dealer about ‘trading down’

 Trading down is a term used for trading your car in for a cheaper model.
 Your lease provider will calculate a new loan that covers the full amount owed on your previous lease, plus the new cheaper vehicle.
 By doing this you can bring your payments down, spreading them out over a longer period of time.
 While this will help with your short term finances you will ultimately be paying a higher fee for a car that is worth considerably less.

-Option Three -Investigate selling up.
+Option Three -Investigate selling up

 You can investigate the average prices for your car on the market using the Parkers Guide.

-Option Four – Voluntary Termination.
+Option Four – Voluntary Termination

-Since 6th April 2008 most consumer lending is regulated by the FCA.
-However, some lease car lending remains unregulated.
+Since 6th April 2008, most consumer lending is regulated by the FCA, however, some lease car lending remains unregulated.
 Check with your lease provider or consult your paperwork to check if your agreement is regulated.
 The lender will conduct checks on the car, arrange the admin, and then take the car and resell it.
 This will leave you ‘arrangement free’ with no further commitment.

 If for any reason your car isn’t worth as much as the remaining loan amount then the lender may take the car back and leave you with a small balance to pay.